petitnau/algorand-vaults/README.md

 finalize() { }
 ```

-The `finalize` function can only be called by the vault creator while the current state is `requested`, and `wait_time` rounds have passed since the `requested_time`.
-To call this function, the function call must be bundled with a pay transaction, as required by the precondition:
+The `finalize` function can only be called by the vault creator, provided that the current state is `requested` and `wait_time` rounds have passed since the `requested_time`.
+Further, the precondition:
 ```java
 @pay glob.amount : vault -> glob.receiver
 ```
-This transaction must transfer the amount of algos specified in the request from the vault to the declared receiver.
-After the function call, the contract state is set to `waiting`, where the contract can accept another request.
+requires that the function call is bundled with a pay transaction that transfers the amount of algos specified in the request from the vault to the declared receiver.
+After the function call, the contract state is set to `waiting`.

 ## Cancelling a request